Grading the drafts: Kraken scores well for sticking to its analytics approach

 That said, if we’re throwing financial industry terminology around, there’s an expression most savvy investors eventually heed: No one ever went broke taking profits.

-Sure, you can cling to your stock portfolio to maximize an even bigger envisioned future gain, but cashing-in a bit here and there when things are up keeps you ahead and mitigates massive downturns.
+Sure, you can cling to your stock portfolio to maximize an even bigger envisioned future gain, but cashing in a bit here and there when things are up keeps you ahead and mitigates massive downturns.

 The Kraken had additional opportunities to take profits in the expansion draft but did not always hedge bets by grabbing talented players.
 Instead, the team hoarded cap space in hopes of a bigger future payoff.

-We’ll know a lot more about the immediate Kraken future once the free agency period hits this week and right before the Oct.
+We’ll know a lot more about the immediate Kraken future once the free-agency period hits this week and right before the Oct.
 12 season opener as teams strive to become cap compliant.
 And until we see how much Francis uses his cap space on obtaining additional players, this is an incomplete work.
-Overall Grade: B
+Overall grade: B

-Expansion Draft (B): Some really good character pickups and young talent like Haydn Fleury and Adam Dunn, but Francis could have taken additional profit.
+Expansion draft (B): Some really good character pickups and young talent like Haydn Fleury and Adam Dunn, but Francis could have taken additional profit.
 Defensive forward Morgan Geekie over Jake Bean?
 The Carolina Hurricanes just traded defenseman Bean to Columbus for a second-round pick.
 Geekie has a two-way contract that helps roster planning, but worth a second-rounder?
 We’ll see.

 I loved center Mason Appleton in the playoffs.
 But Jets defenseman Dylan DeMelo was surprisingly exposed and would have bolstered an already-impressive Kraken defensive foundation, or provided a valuable trade chit.
 And for a team short on true goal-scoring, one of Philadelphia’s James van Riemsdyk, or Jakub Voracek would have hedged bets rather than Carsten Twarynski.

 The short-term splurge on Calgary Flames captain Mark Giordano, 37, provides immediate leadership.
-If the team lands a future captain in free-agents Gabriel Landeskog or Phillip Danualt, you can trade Giordano at the deadline.
+If the team lands a future captain in free agents Gabriel Landeskog or Phillip Danualt, you can trade Giordano at the deadline.

 Overall, Francis made only one expansion-draft-related trade — sending Tyler Pitlick to Calgary for a 2022 fourth-round selection — and that feels like a missed opportunity.
 A solid start that preserved cap space for this season and future ones, but Francis needs to start filling it to complete this.

-Entry Draft (B+): My biggest concern was the Kraken might get too cute and avoid obvious first-rounder Matty Beniers, who ticks all their boxes.
+Entry draft (B+): My biggest concern was the Kraken might get too cute and avoid obvious first-rounder Matty Beniers, who ticks all their boxes.
 Strong marks for not blowing things with a higher-upside gamble.

-No, instead, Francis and crew really gambled with second-rounder Ryker Evans at 35th overall when many draft boards had the defenseman a fourth-or-fifth rounder.
+No, instead, Francis and crew really gambled with second-rounder Ryker Evans at 35th overall when many draft boards had the defenseman a fourth- or fifth-rounder.
 But if the entire scouting team truly was sold on this pick, there’s a reason you pay them.
 This had better work, because Francis won’t again be gifted picks this high in an expansion process.

 The third-rounder likely mitigated some Evans risk as two-way center Ryan Winterton could have gone higher.
 The Kraken initially laid eyes on fourth-round defenseman Ville Ottavainen in the OHL, then in Finland last year — live scouting being an edge during COVID-19 restrictions — with their plethora of Scandinavian-based scouts.

-I’m not as worried about Rounds 5-through-7 as that’s more of a hunch play on character guys, though I liked the Kraken utilizing its Russian boots-on-the-ground scouting presence seeking a sixth-round gem in goalie Semyon Vyazovoy.
+I’m not as worried about Rounds 5 through 7 as that’s more of a hunch play on character guys, though I liked the Kraken utilizing its Russian boots-on-the-ground scouting presence seeking a sixth-round gem in goalie Semyon Vyazovoy.

-Exploiting leverage (C): Numerous reports had Francis seeking at least a first rounder to lay off exposed expansion draft players.
+Exploiting leverage (C): Numerous reports had Francis seeking at least a first-rounder to lay off exposed expansion draft players.
 Teams didn’t bite, suggesting Francis overplayed his hand.
 Some appeared to trump him with preemptive trades, as with Arizona shipping goalie Adin Hill to San Jose rather losing him for nothing.

-The trade price for Hill was a second-round pick and a prospect with a seventh rounder also going to the Sharks.
+The trade price for Hill was a second-round pick and a prospect with a seventh-rounder also going to the Sharks.
 Bean earned Carolina a second-round pick from Columbus.
 Dallas center Jason Dickinson fetched a third-round pick from the Vancouver Canucks.

 So, the actual market value for some desired players appears lower than the Kraken’s reported asking prices.